 OAPEN, funded by the European Union’s eContentplus program, was a 30-month project with the goal of creating a sustainable OA business model for publishing academic books in the humanities and social sciences.
 The goal of the model was to “improve the visibility and usability of high-quality academic research in Europe.”
 After the project ended, OAPEN continued its activities as the OAPEN Foundation, created by several European institutions.
-OAPEN Foundation is dedicated to peer-reviewed OA books and includes the OAPEN Library.
-The library currently houses more than 2,500 academic books, mainly in the humanities and social sciences, that are searchable online and freely accessible.
-The foundation works with publishers “to build a quality-controlled collection of OA books, and provides services for publishers, libraries, and research funders in the areas of deposit, quality assurance, dissemination, and digital preservation.”
+OAPEN Foundation comprises peer-reviewed OA books and includes the OAPEN Library.
+The library currently houses more than 2,500 academic books, mainly in the humanities and social sciences.
+These books are searchable online and freely accessible.
+The foundation works with publishers “to build a quality-controlled collection of OA books.
+It also provides services for publishers, libraries, and research funders in the areas of deposit, quality assurance, dissemination, and digital preservation.”

 To this end, OAPEN operates under two platforms, the OAPEN Library and the Directory of Open Access Books (DOAB).
-DOAB’s primary goal is to provide as much information as possible on OA publications and to invite publishers to cooperate by providing metadata on their OA books.
-These OA books must meet certain academic standards (e.g., peer review) and can be accessed and integrated into online catalogs and services.
-The directory is available to all involved in the publication of these monographs.
-DOAB is being developed in cooperation with Lars Bjørnshauge and Salam Baker Shanawa, managers of SemperTool, which develops and maintains the DOAB system.
+DOAB’s primary goal is to provide as much information as possible on OA publications.
+It also aims to invite publishers to cooperate by providing metadata on their OA books.
+These OA books must meet certain academic standards (e.g., peer review).
+The books can also become integrated into online catalogs and services making is easily accessible.
+All involved in the publication of these monographs can access this directory.
+Lars Bjørnshauge and Salam Baker Shanawa, managers of SemperTool, in cooperation develop and maintain the DOAB.

 Advantages for All Involved